Mili-NT/Keyring/README.md

 - Access Tokens (10, can result in direct compromise of related systems)
 - Redis URLs (10, can lead to database breaches)
 - Bot Tokens (6, can result in sensitive information being viewed, members being banned/kicked/etc.)
-- API Keys (5, can result in either loss of credits or sensitive information being views)
+- API Keys (5, can result in either loss of credits or sensitive information being viewed)
 - Nitro Links (2 or 0.
 If intended for giveaway, perfect.
 If not, can result in loss of 10 dollars.)

 ### TODO: